Move over Krueger, there’s a new commercial killer in town, and this one has freckles

 His real name is Charles Lee Ray and he’s been sent down from Heaven by daddy to play with me.Andy Barclay

-For the most part, the reality was of course very different, a movie centering on a three-foot doll often tricky from a technical standpoint, particularly during Child’s Play‘s iconic car attack scene.
+You’d imagine that a movie with such a delirious premise would have been a joy to shoot, but for the most part the reality was very different, a story hinging on the mobile exploits of a three-foot doll often tricky from a technical standpoint, particularly during Child’s Play‘s iconic car attack scene.
 “Ugh!
 I don’t want to say it was hell on earth to shoot, because there are much worse things than that in life … but it was not fun to spend at least a day, maybe two days — I can’t remember because it was such an unpleasant experience! — sitting in the front seat of the car, having this knife come into the shot,” Sarandon would lament. “‘No no no, we’re not catching the light of the knife right, it’s flaring off the camera, let’s do it again!’
 50 times, 75 times.
 And spending almost a day in just a little corner of the studio, punching the radio with my hands to try to get the right sort of rhythm of that.
 It’s not what you think of as the glamour of moviemaking.”

-This wasn’t the first time that Sarandon, who was so repellent to the idea of horror during the early 80s that he almost turned down the film that made him a cult figure in horror circles, had worked with Holland, though in 1985‘s Fright Night the actor assumed something closer to the Chucky role.
-Like Child’s Play, the movie presents us with an antagonist who is able to commit evil acts unchallenged based on his situation and environment, Sarandon’s toothy suburbanite Jerry Dandridge lost on a generation who look for the madman in the hockey mask, not the plain-clothes, overtly Gothic Nosferatu.
-With Child’s Play Holland crafts a movie with a similar dynamic that ditches the subtleties for a balls-out laugh riot much more in-sync with the commercial trends of the day, and to his credit.
+This wasn’t the first time that Sarandon, who was so repellent to the idea of horror during the mid-80s that he almost turned down the film that made him a cult figure in horror circles, had worked with Holland, though in 1985‘s Fright Night the actor assumed something closer to the Chucky role.
+Having already starred in Michael Winner’s derivative, critically underwhelming supernatural horror The Sentinel back in 1977, the respected stage actor and Academy Award nominee wasn’t particularly enthused about the role of a neighbourhood Nosferatu until reading Holland’s “amazing” screenplay and having a change of heart.
+Like Child’s Play, Fright Night presents us with an antagonist who is able to commit evil acts unchallenged based on his situation and environment, Sarandon’s toothy suburbanite Jerry Dandridge lost on a generation who look for the madman in the hockey mask, not the plain-clothes, overtly Gothic bloodsucker.
+With Child’s Play Holland crafts a movie with a similar dynamic that ditches the subtleties for a balls-out laugh riot that was much more in-sync with the commercial trends of the day, and to his credit.

-Despite top-notch support, Chucky remains the true star of Child’s Play, though it didn’t come easy.
+But despite top-notch support, Chucky remains the true star of Child’s Play.
 Holland and his practical effects team used a variety of techniques to make Chucky’s plastic façade a stomachable reality, achieving his transition from cuddly toy to graven flesh thanks to a series of life-like animatronics that included the infamous ‘flailing tantrum Chucky’, a visual creation that typifies the character’s comic savagery.
 The movie would also rely on make-up and a series of human stand-ins, including actor Alex Vincent’s younger sister and “little person” Ed Gale.
 Beyond that, the crew would employ a series of savvy visual tricks, such as the construction of oversized sets and specific shots designed to give you the sense that Gale was approximately the same size as the plastic Good Guy doll that would forever be immortalised in horror circles.

-As Sarandon would recall, “We were dealing with little people in Chucky outfits walking around in oversize sets, children in Chucky costumes — [child actor] Alex Vincent’s 3-year-old sister was Chucky once!
-One day, they were on the set and they realized that the person in the doll suit wasn’t the right size, and [director Tom Holland] looked over and he saw Alex’s little sister, and he went, ‘Hey, put her in the costume!’
+As Sarandon would recall, “We were dealing with little people in Chucky outfits walking around in oversized sets, children in Chucky costumes — Alex Vincent’s 3-year-old sister was Chucky once!
+One day, they were on the set and they realized that the person in the doll suit wasn’t the right size, and Tom looked over and he saw Alex’s little sister, and he went, ‘Hey, put her in the costume!’
 And she ran across the set, and that’s the take I think they used.”

 Nobody slings the F-bomb with as much casual panache as Dourif.
 It’s shocking to experience those words coming from the mouth of a plastic bed friend in a quite startling juxtapose, and as violent and as cruel as the character is, Holland and Dourif never allow you to forget the absurdity of it all.
 When a motionless Chucky responds with a casual F-bomb having been described as ‘ugly’ by a couple of elderly elevator passengers, you know you’re witnessing something quite special.
 That’s the beauty of a film like Child’s Play, sometimes you don’t know whether to fall down in disgust or burst into tears of laughter.
 The margins are just so fine.

 In response, Holland would defend his creation, suggesting that a person could only be so influenced in such a way if they were unstable to begin with, be that through nature, circumstance, or a combination of both, and anyone who is sane of mind would surely agree.
 Child’s Play may be violent and sadistic, but it doesn’t warrant such a bleak stigma.
-After all, this is a killer doll we’re talking about, and the film has humour in its heart, its tongue firmly in its cheek.
+After all, this is a killer doll we’re dealing with, and the film has humour in its heart, its tongue firmly in its cheek.
 The fact is, there will always be evil in the world.
-Movies are merely a reflection of the human condition.
+Movies, though dangerously influential in the wrong hands, are merely a reflection of the human condition.

 On the subject of franchise cycles, Holland would say, “In the late seventies, it happened with Love at First Bite with George Hamilton as Dracula.
 It absolutely finished off the vampire genre, until 1985 when Fright Night came out, which resuscitated it.
 When I made Fright Night nobody was making vampire films any more because they had become objects of derision.
 They were farce.
 It’s like the last couple of episodes of Chucky [pre-2019].
 The doll has gone into camp and farce.
 When you do that, it’s because you have become self-conscious.
 You can’t scare the audience any more.
 So they have to take a time out to the killer doll genre.
 I think it’s a cycle that you see with so many of the genres…. horror genres especially.”